 Under Nasdaq rules, a majority of a listed company's board of directors must be comprised of independent directors.
-In addition, Nasdaq rules require that, subject to specified exceptions, each member of a listed company's audit committee and compensation committee be independent and satisfy additional independence criteria set forth in Rules 10A-3 and 10C-1, respectively, under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+In addition, Nasdaq rules require that, subject to specified exceptions, each member of a listed company's audit committee, compensation committee and nominating and governance committee be independent and members of the audit committee and compensation committee must also satisfy additional independence criteria set forth in Rules 10A-3 and 10C-1, respectively, under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 Under Nasdaq rules, a director will only qualify as an "independent director" if the director meets certain objective independence tests and does not have a relationship that, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.

 In accordance with these standards and criteria, the Board undertook its annual review of the independence of our directors.
-During this review the Board considered whether there were any relationships or related party transactions between each director, any member of his or her immediate family or other affiliated entities and the Company.
+During this review the Board considered whether there were any relationships or related party transactions between each director, any member of his or her immediate family or other affiliated entities, and the Company.
 The purpose of this review is to determine whether any such relationships or transactions existed that were inconsistent with a determination that the director is independent.